White-Label Integrations for SaaS: From A to Z

 white label integrations what is it

-A white-label iPaaS uses API connections, data transformation tools, and cloud infrastructure to let data flow seamlessly between your SaaS and other applications.
+A white-label iPaaS uses API connections, data transformation tools, and cloud infrastructure to let data flow between your SaaS and other applications.

 From a functionality standpoint, whether a SaaS integration is white-labeled or not doesn't change how data flows.
 If a user connects HubSpot with Google Docs, their updates will sync between both systems just as expected.
 But where and how they set up that integration is where white-labeling makes all the difference.